aptera/ReactBoilerplate/README.md

 * [faker](https://github.com/Marak/Faker.js)

 ## Codebase
 This boilerplate comes with a number of tools you can use to quickly author react components.
-There are a number of components already here to get you started.
+There are a number of components already here to get you started, but here's a breakdown of where things are:

+* \_\_mocks\_\_
+* dist
+* docs
+* src
+    * components
+    * data
+    * lib
+    * scenes
+* webpack

 ## Resources
 * [React](https://reactjs.org/)